Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 # Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer

-The Science and Technology Society (STS) of Sarasota-Manatee Counties Florida is working with the NASA STELLA (Science and Technology Education for Land/Life Assessment) outreach program as a part of our STEM initiative.
+The **Science and Technology Society (STS) of Sarasota-Manatee Counties, Florida** is working with the NASA STELLA (Science and Technology Education for Land/Life Assessment) outreach program as a part of our STEM initiative.
 According to their site, "NASA STELLA instruments are portable low-cost do-it-yourself (DIY) instruments that support science education, and outreach through scientific engagement, inquiry, and discovery while helping you understand Landsat better".

 The NASA STELLA-Q2 is capable of making 18 different measurements from violet/blue portions of the electromagnetic spectrum out to near infrared regions (beyond our range of vision).
 More can be found on the STELLA DIY instruments at the following link.